danbovey/bright-sky/README.md

 # Bright Sky

-> 🔆 A weather PWA to replace Dark Sky!
+> 🌤 A weather PWA to replace Dark Sky!

-## Devlopment
+## Development

 Use nvm to install the correct version of node.